-Supervised consumption services (SCS), also known as supervised injection facilities (SIFs) and safer injection facilities, are legally sanctioned facilities designed to reduce the health and public order issues often associated with public injection.
+Supervised consumption services (SCS), also known as supervised use sites (SUS), overdose prevention centers, safe or supervised injection facilities (SIFs), and drug consumption rooms (DCRs), are legally sanctioned facilities designed to reduce the health and public order issues often associated with public injection.

 SCS provide a space for people to consume pre-obtained drugs in controlled settings under the supervision of trained staff and with access to sterile injecting equipment.
 Participants can also receive health care, counseling, and referrals to health and social services, including drug treatment.